RakshaPawar108/Book-Logging-Website/README.md

 # Book-Logging-Website
-A simple website for booklovers to log and keep track of their books Made using Vanilla JS, Materialize CSS and HTML5
+A simple website for booklovers to log and keep track of their books.
+Made using Vanilla JS, Materialize CSS and HTML5